This Mother’s Day, UPPRE sits down with 5 entrepreneurial mothers to find out more about the little things that make them happy about motherhood.

 Nina: It started with my own kids, they wanted money to buy roller-shoes, and I was like “No, I don’t have money.”
 This was during confinement.
 I said “Go find your own money,” and they took it seriously.
 They were like “Okay we want to sell fried chicken.”
 They wanted to sell fried chicken like Mail from Upin Ipin.
 I said “Cannot.
 Fried chicken is not healthy, cannot.”
 They said “So what do we sell?”, they were four and six then yeah, mind you.
 Four and six.
 So I was like thinking, I have an entrepreneur friend who sells healthy sausages.
 He makes his own sausages, no preservatives, no additives, sausage kambing and sausage ayam.
 And I was like okay, let’s sell this.

 So I posted it on Facebook and Instagram and they started selling, weekends they delivered them with their father.
 Within two weeks, they made enough money to buy each one pair of roller-shoes.
 And so I just posted that up and I had two sets of inquiries.
 One is “Can our kids be agents too?” and the second inquiry which was the eye-opener for me, “Do you have the module to teach kids this?”
 So then, that’s when I saw a gap because I’ve been an entrepreneur for 15 years, I can tell kids what not to do.
-So now what we do is we teach children how to monetise their talents and interests but attach it with a social mission.
+So now what we do is we teach children how to monetise their talents and interests but attach it to a social mission.

 UPPRE: As for Daisy Sky Studio and Lypatan how do you guys continue the passion for business after children?